Aaryash-Shakya/cli-resume/README.md

-# aaryash-npm
+# cli-resume
-aaryash-npm is an npm package that allows you to display my resume directly in your terminal.
+cli-resume is an npm package that allows you to display my resume directly in your terminal.
 It provides a clean and easy-to-read format for quick viewing and sharing.

 # Installation
 ```